DJeler/DJeler/README.md

 ### Hi there, I'm David 👋
-### I am interested on collabing on basically any project
+### I am interested in collabing on basically any project

 # Languages I know/learning:
 - Java, Python, C#